JadeBlueJ/task-manager/README.md

-# Backend Project README
+# Task Manager(BE) Project README

 ## Overview

-Welcome to the backend project!
+Welcome to the task manager backend project!
 This project is built using Node.js and npm, and it provides a robust API for the task manager application.

 ## Prerequisites